Therapist As A Person

 Therapist's Guide For Preparing a Professional Will

-It's useful to provide adequate information about how the designee can he contacted in the event of your sudden death or incapacitation.
-What is the person's phone, fax, and pager numbers?
-What are the person's office and e-mail addresses?
-Are there others likely to know where the person is if he or she proves hard to reach?
+How can the executor be reached if your professional will suddenly becomes active?
+What are the best telephone, fax, and pager numbers?
+What are your office and e-mail addresses?
+Can you list other people likely to know where the executor is if he or she proves hard to reach?

-Life tends to he full of surprises and sometimes hesitates to cooperate with our plans.
-At the time he or she needs to step in and take charge, the person you designated to assume primary responsibility may he overseas at a conference or on vacation, attending to a family emergency, seriously ill, or otherwise unavailable.
-It's important to have a second and third designee, each ready to step in if necessary.
+Life loves surprises and sometimes hesitates to cooperate with our plans.
+When it's time to step in and take charge, the executor may be presenting a paper at a conference half a world away, struggling to handle a family emergency, recovering from a stroke, or otherwise unavailable.
+Second and third designees need to be ready to step in if needed.

 COORDINATED PLANNING

-In addition to providing your office address, it's helpful to be as specific as possible about where each key to your office can be found.
-For example, "There are four copies of the key to my office.
-One is on the key ring I always carry with me.
+The will should provide the specific location of each key to your office— for example, "There are four copies of the key to my office.
+One is on the key ring that I always carry with me.
 It is the key with the blue plastic on it.
-My partner, whose contact information is ______, also has a key to the office.
-My secretary, whose contact information is _________, has a key.
-The building manager, who can be contacted in an emergency at ________, has a key."
+My partner, whose contact information is…, also has a key to the office.
+My secretary, whose contact information is…, has a key.
+The building manager, who can be contacted in an emergency at…, has a key."

-There may be separate keys for each of the consulting rooms, the storage room, the filing cabinets, the desks, the computer, and the door to the building itself.
-It's easy to overlook a key that someone will need to fulfill the responsibilities outlined in your professional will.
+Don't forget any separate keys for each of the consulting room doors, the storage room, the filing cabinets, the desks, the computer, and the door to the building itself.
+Some of these may be easy to overlook but essential.

 YOUR SCHEDULE

-Where is your schedule kept?
-In a daily planner you keep with you, in an appointment book at the office, on your computer, or in a personal digital assistant (FDA)?
-Once the record of your scheduled appointments has been located, is additional information needed to access it?
-For example, if you keep your schedule on your computer, what passwords are used to log on and access the schedule?
-Where on the drive is the schedule kept?
-What are the names of the relevant files?
-Is there a backup somewhere if the copy on your computer has become corrupted of if the computer itself is unavailable (e.g., destroyed in an office fire or earthquake or stolen)?
+Where is your schedule kept: in a daily planner you keep with you, an appointment book at the office, on your computer or personal digital assistant?
+Once the record of your scheduled appointments is located, is additional information needed to access it?
+For example, if you keep your schedule on your computer, what passwords are used to log on and access the schedule, where on the drive is the schedule kept, what are the names of the relevant files, and is there a backup somewhere if the copy on your computer has become corrupted or if the computer itself is unavailable (e.g., destroyed in an office fire or earthquake or stolen)?

 CLIENT RECORDS AND CONTACT INFORMATION

-Depending on the method of notification you choose, the person implementing your professional will may need to initiate contact with your clients.
-He or she may also need to return calls from clients whose message lacks a return number.
-A professional will needs to include clear instructions about how to locate and access client records and contact information.
+A useful professional will include clear instructions about how to locate and access client records and contact information.
 The ability to locate treatment records promptly may become exceptionally important because the sudden death of a therapist may trigger a crisis for some clients.
-The professional will should also designate whether the person implementing the will or someone else will maintain the therapist's client records.
-This information can he announced in the local newspapers or filed with the state psychology licensing board and state psychological association.
+The executor (or someone appointed by the executor) may need to contact your clients quickly.
+Because some clients may not have told their family members that they are seeking care, the process of notification may be complicated.
+Make clear in your professional will if you have a place in your files indicating how clients prefer to be contacted The professional will should also designate whether the executor or someone else will maintain the client records of the incapacitated or deceased therapist.
+This information can be announced via local newspapers, your voicemail or answering service, your website, a notice at your office, information filed with the state psychology licensing board and state psychological association, or all these methods.

 CLIENT NOTIFICATION

-It's important that the notification be made in a way that respects each client's right to privacy.
-Letters and phone messages can, if not carefully handled, lead unintentionally to the disclosure to a third party that the client is seeing a therapist.
-Family members and others may not always respect the privacy of someone's mail and may, perhaps "accidentally," open and read something not addressed to them.
-Someone could also hear a phone message on an answering machine not meant for him or her.
+The notification method must respect each client's right to privacy.
+Letters and phone messages that are not carefully handled can lead unintentionally to the disclosure to third parties that a person is seeing a therapist.
+Family members and others may not always respect the privacy of someone's mail and may, perhaps accidentally, open and read mail that is not addressed to them.
+A telephone message left on an answering machine sometimes can be heard by those for whom it was not intended.
 In some cases, such unintentional disclosures can place a client at great risk.
-The abusive partner, for example, of a client who sought therapy because she is a battered woman may become enraged at finding out, through an intercepted letter or phone message, that the client has sought help and may react violently, perhaps lethally.
+The abusive partner, for example, of a client who sought therapy because she is a battered woman may become enraged at finding out, through an intercepted letter or telephone message, that the client has sought help and may react violently, perhaps lethally.

 COLLEAGUE NOTIFICATION

-Which colleagues should be notified immediately?
-Are you a member of a group practice or do you share a suite of offices with someone?
-Are there clinicians who provide consultation or supervision to you on a regular basis, or are there clinicians who receive those services from you?
+What colleagues should be notified immediately?
+Are you a member of a group practice, or do you share a suite of offices?
+Are there clinicians who provide consultation or supervision to you on a regular basis or who receive those services from you?
 Do you co-lead a therapy group or family sessions with anyone?
-Are there conferences or workshops that you present on a regular basis?
-It can be helpful to look over the listings in your scheduling book for a few months to ensure you don't overlook any colleagues who should be listed (along with contact information) in your professional will for immediate notification.
+Are there conferences or workshops where you are regularly present?
+It can be helpful to check the listings in your scheduling book for a few months to make sure that you do not overlook any colleagues who should be listed (along with contact information) in your professional will for immediate notification.

 PROFESSIONAL LIABILITY COVERAGE

-It's useful to include the name of the company providing professional liability coverage, their contact information, the policy number, and instructions for the company to be notified immediately after the therapist's death or incapacity.
+Make sure your executor knows the name of the company providing professional liability coverage, contact information, the policy number, and instructions for the company to be notified immediately on the therapist's death or incapacitation.

 ATTORNEY FOR PROFESSIONAL ISSUES

-Many psychologists have consulted attorneys for professional issues.
-The attorney might have reviewed the psychologist's office forms (informed consent, release of information, etc.) to ensure they conform to state legislation and case law requirements.
-The attorney might have discussed the psychologist's policies and procedures, format for keeping records, or particularly troublesome cases that raised puzzling legal questions.
-The psychologist might have sought legal consultation about bow to respond to a subpoena or legal representation in a malpractice suit.
-It's useful to provide contact information for an attorney whom the psychologist has consulted for practice issues.
+Many therapists consult an attorney for professional issues.
+You may have arranged for an attorney to review your office forms (informed consent, release of information, etc.) to ensure that they conform to state legislation and case law requirements.
+You may have discussed with your attorney your policies and procedures, format for keeping records, or particularly troublesome cases that raised puzzling legal questions.
+You may have sought legal consultation about how to respond to a subpoena or legal representation in a malpractice suit.
+Your executor is likely to find it helpful to know the name and contact information for any attorney you've consulted.
+The attorney you consult for professional issues may also help you in creating a professional will.

 BILLING RECORDS, PROCEDURES, AND INSTRUCTIONS

-Some therapists may be both financially able (e.g., they have no large outstanding debts and there are adequate funds for their financial dependents) and desirous to forgive part or all of any remaining unpaid bills that were to be paid out of their clients' own pockets (i.e., excluding due or overdue payments from insurance companies).
-Some may want to provide a session -- at the deceased therapist's expense -- for each client, during which the clinician serving as executor of the professional will would work with the client to discuss the situation, assess current needs, and explore options for future therapy.
+Some therapists may wish to forgive part or all of any remaining unpaid bills that were to be paid out of their clients' own pockets.
+Some may wish to provide a session— at the deceased therapist's expense— for each client, during which the clinician serving as executor of the professional will would work with the client to discuss the situation, assess current needs, and explore options for future therapy.
 The professional will should include explicit instructions about any such wishes.

 EXPENSES

-How have the psychologist preparing the professional will and the person designated to serve as professional executor decided that the executor will be compensated?
-Perhaps the easiest arrangement is at the executor's customary hourly rate, but other approaches can be used (e.g., a flat fee, a token payment, the executor declining any compensation for rendering this service to a friend, or a contribution to a charity chosen by the executor).
+How have you and your designated executor and backup executors decided on the executor's compensation?
+Perhaps the easiest arrangement is at the executor's customary hourly rate, but other approaches can be used— for example, a flat fee, a token payment, the executor declining any compensation for rendering this service to a friend, or a contribution to a charity chosen by the executor.
 A professional will needs to include clear instructions about how all business-related expenses are to be paid.

 YOUR PERSONAL WILL

-To avoid unintended problems and conflicts, it's helpful to review both your professional will and your personal will side by side to ensure they are consistent.
-If a personal will, for example, directs all its assets to be disbursed in a certain way but makes no mention of the funds to be used to pay the executor of your professional will, problems can arise.
+Reviewing both your professional will and your personal will side by side to spot any inconsistencies can head off unintended problems and conflicts.
+If a personal will, for example, directs all assets to be disbursed in a certain way but makes no mention of funds to be used to pay the executor of your professional will, problems can arise.
 It is useful if each will makes explicit reference to the other.

 LEGAL REVIEW